anvie/frappe-mcp/frappe_docs/tutorial/custom_page.md

 ## Overview

 Frappe custom pages are standalone interfaces built using the Frappe framework's UI components.
+Registered using `Web Page` doctype, the page url will be `/app/[slug]`.
 They provide complete control over layout and functionality while leveraging Frappe's powerful form controls, validation, and backend integration capabilities.

 ### Key Components